Every year, January comes, and so do my big fitness plans.

 4. Simple Lifestyle Changes

-Use my phone less at night
+Using my phone less at night.

 5. Getting Support

-Doing it alone is hard.
-I’ll try to:
+Doing everything alone is hard.

-Join a walking group or a gym
+Join a walking group or gym.

-Track my progress each month
+Track my progress monthly.

-Stay around people who care about health
+Stay around people who care about health.

-Support makes consistency easier.
+Support doesn’t mean pressure.
+It just makes consistency easier.

 What I’m NOT Promising